usherwaltz/icv/README.md

 In this project, my goal was to showcase how I would solve certain problems and write UI code.

+All text in this project is hardcoded and not fetched from any API or localized.
+Reason being is that I found it to be unnecessary for such a single purpose and very specific project.

+Had I opted to support localization, I would have used the [intl package](https://pub.dev/packages/intl) and the [flutter_localizations package](https://pub.dev/packages/flutter_localizations).

 Hold on, did I say "Getting started"...

 ## Getting Started